-The allegations of May Knight, a survivor who has also spoken about experiences of Satanic Ritual Abuse (SRA) within multigenerational occultist families, echo those of Cathy O’Brien and others, suggesting that such accounts are not isolated.
+The allegations of Mary Knight, a survivor who has also spoken about experiences of Satanic Ritual Abuse (SRA) within multigenerational occultist families, echo those of Cathy O’Brien and others, suggesting that such accounts are not isolated.
 Knight’s testimony, like many others, describes an environment of ritualized trauma designed to control and manipulate victims through psychological and physical abuse.
 These claims often involve families with ties to secretive organizations or traditions, highlighting patterns of secrecy, power dynamics, and systemic exploitation.
 Knight’s narrative adds to a growing body of survivor accounts that share consistent themes, reinforcing the argument that SRA is not a singular phenomenon but part of a larger, hidden practice spanning different groups and contexts.
 Despite facing skepticism, these testimonies collectively raise critical questions about the mechanisms of abuse and the societal structures that may enable it

 In this context, Satanic Ritual Abuse (SRA), as detailed by survivors like Cathy O’Brien, highlights disturbing allegations of systematic abuse connected to multigenerational families involved in secretive occult practices.
 In her book “Trance Formation of America,” O’Brien describes being part of a family with ties to Freemasonry, which she claims played a significant role in the rituals and abuse she endured.
 According to her account, these practices were deeply linked to a network of influential individuals and organizations, including governmental entities and covert mind control programs.